lucashemi/ytsearch/README.md

 # ytsearch

 ytsearch is a shell script that searches a query in youtube and displays the link and the title of the videos in dmenu, you can then select the video to open in your browser.
+You can also change the browser to mpv instead or use yt-dlp to download the video.

 ## Requirements